TACL: Threshold-Adaptive Curriculum Learning Strategy for Enhancing Medical Text Understanding: Abstract

 \section{Abstract}

-Medical texts, particularly electronic medical records (EMRs), are a cornerstone of modern healthcare, capturing critical information about patient care, diagnoses, and treatments.
-These texts hold immense potential for advancing clinical decision-making and healthcare analytics.
-However, their unstructured nature, domain-specific language, and variability across contexts make automated understanding an intricate challenge.
-Despite the advancements in natural language processing, existing methods often treat all data as equally challenging, ignoring the inherent differences in complexity across clinical records.
-This oversight limits the ability of models to effectively generalize and perform well on rare or complex cases.
-In this paper, we present TACL (Threshold-Adaptive Curriculum Learning), a novel framework designed to address these challenges by rethinking how models interact with medical texts during training.
-Inspired by the principle of progressive learning, TACL dynamically adjusts the training process based on the complexity of individual samples.
-By categorizing data into difficulty levels and prioritizing simpler cases early in training, the model builds a strong foundation before tackling more complex records.
-By applying TACL to multilingual medical data, including English and Chinese clinical records, we observe significant improvements across diverse clinical tasks, including automatic ICD coding, readmission prediction and TCM syndrome differentiation.
-TACL not only enhances the performance of automated systems but also demonstrates the potential to unify approaches across disparate medical domains, paving the way for more accurate, scalable, and globally applicable medical text understanding solutions.
+Electronic medical records (EMRs) are crucial for modern healthcare, containing rich information about patient care, diagnoses, and treatments.
+However, their unstructured nature, domain-specific language, and complexity pose significant challenges for automated understanding.
+Existing methods often treat all data equally, limiting their ability to handle rare or complex cases effectively.
+We present TACL (Threshold-Adaptive Curriculum Learning), a novel framework that dynamically adjusts the training process based on sample complexity.
+Inspired by progressive learning, TACL categorizes data into difficulty levels, focusing on simpler cases early in training and gradually addressing more complex ones.
+A domain-specific pre-trained language model is used for difficulty assessment, considering semantic, syntactic, and contextual features.
+Additionally, TACL employs an adaptive training strategy to enhance task-specific performance and ensure generalization across diverse datasets.
+Experimental results on multilingual datasets, including MIMIC-III, MIMIC-IV, and Chinese clinical records, demonstrate TACL's effectiveness in tasks such as ICD coding, readmission prediction, and TCM syndrome differentiation.
+TACL improves performance on rare and complex cases, providing a scalable and robust solution for medical text understanding.